apache/shardingsphere/document/current/content/features/sharding/principle/route.en.md

 USE order_db;
 ```

-Because Sharding-Sphere uses logic Schema, there is no need to send the database schema shift order to the database.
+Because ShardingSphere uses logic Schema, there is no need to send the database schema shift order to the database.

 The overall structure division is as the following picture: